Distributed Optimization on Riemannian Manifolds for multi-agent networks: Numerical Experiments

-where $I_{n+1}$ is the $(n+1) \times (n+1)$ identity matrix.
-The geodesic $t\to x(t)$ expressed as a function of $x_0 \in S^{n-1}$ and $\dot{x}_0 \in \T_{x_0}S^{n-1}$ is given by (Example 5.4.1, \cite{Absil}) :
+where $I_{p+1}$ is the $(p+1) \times (p+1)$ identity matrix.
+The geodesic $t\to x(t)$ expressed as a function of $x_0 \in S^{p-1}$ and $\dot{x}_0 \in \T_{x_0}S^{p-1}$ is given by (Example 5.4.1, \cite{Absil}) :

 An alternative to this is provided by approximating the geodesic with a retraction which just involves normalizing (i.e., divide by the norm) $w_n$ at each step.
-The Riemannian distance between any two points is given as The vector transport associated along the geodesic which we employ here is given by,
+The Riemannian distance between any two points is given as The vector transport associated along the geodesic is given by the following expression:

 where $u =\frac{\dot{x}_0}{\|\dot{x}(0)\|}$.